jmar0904/joemartin-MADA-project/README.md

 ## MADA Project

+Last updated 8 October 2021
+* Rmd file "runDataProject_part1" was renamed to "runDataProject_master".
+Future results and deliverables will be published in this document until the final version is complete.

 ### Part 1 - Background and dataset

 Part 1 of my MADA project contains five data files - historical data from 2013-2018, individual .csv files for 2019, 2020, and 2021, and my daily resting heart rate.